Soviet Union: Zenit: 1952-2005:

 The Zenit 3 was Zenits third model, featuring a new construction.
-The top deck was incorporated into the house, giving a more ordinary shape.
+The top deck was incorporated into the house, giving a more modern shape.
 There was a self timer in the front and a new prism house as well.
 The flash socket from Zenit S was kept.
 It was even smaller than the previous ones: 133x89x 47 mm.
 But heavier: 592 grams.

 In addition to the new and modern top plate, Zenit also introduced a new winder arm.
 It has a pleasant feeling, not too hard and not too long movement.
 And the shutter still works well, with a nice sound.
 This model may represent the highest quality that Zenit ever built.

 Their kit lens, an Industar 50/3,5

-In 1961 the Krystall followed the Zenit 3 of 1960, and like its elder brother, it was produced for only a short while.
-While the Zenit 3 was stopped because it was too expensive to produce, the Krystall was taken out of production after only one
+In 1961 the Krystall followed the Zenit 3, and like its elder brother it was produced for only a short while.
+While the Zenit 3 was stopped because it was too expensive to produce, the Krystall was taken out of production after only one year because

-year because of the not so popular hammer paint.
+of the not so popular hammer paint.
 No other camera has ever had this surface.
 Today, it is regarded as a bold design, and popular as a collectors item.
 65.433 units were produced until mid 1962.

 Here is a rather rare Krystall, an unmistakeable Zenit, although no such logo was ever found on it.
 The top deck was back, so the more modern design of the Zenit 3 was abandoned.
-The hammer paint and the stripes over the prism were bold design moves, but it never catched on.
+The hammer paint and the stripes over the prism were bold design moves, but it was never catching on.
 The Krystall was replaced by the almost identical 3 M in '62.

 Measures as 3M.
 Weight 587g.
 Sn.
 61025312.

 The Industar 50/3,5 standard lens.
 Sn.
 186350.

-Winder arm replaced the knob from Zenit 3, and the top deck from the first models was back.
-Aside from the hammer paint and the five elevated stripes this is exactly like the later 3M.
+A new winder arm replaced the one from Zenit 3, and the top deck from the first models was back.
+Aside from the hammer paint and the five elevated stripes, this is exactly like the later 3M.

 1962: 3 M: